Configure Security for Confluent Private Cloud Gateway

 Cluster authentication for authentication swapping

-Configure how Confluent Gateway authenticates to the Kafka cluster for authentication swapping.
+Cluster authentication defines how Confluent Gateway authenticates to the Kafka cluster after swapping credentials.
+SASL and NONE are supported.

 SASL authentication